 Here’s a taste of what you can expect if enough of you choose to follow my blog, allowing me to finally to quit the Monday to Friday, 9 to 5 life and maybe actually make it to the post office during business hours for once:

-- Updates on my (largely unsuccessful) attempts to live as an adult in this ridiculous world
+- My reflections on and advice for living as an adult in this crazy world

 - Regular complaints about my weird neighbours who right this minute appear to be testing their new amplification system – it’s working just fine, guys!